Reem-mobaideen/READING-NOTES/README.md

  **Introduction**

-### "I am Reem Mubaydeen, 33 years old, i have a master degree of computer science"
+### "I am Reem Mubaydeen, 33 years old, i have a master degree of computer science.
+This repo contains the required reading notes at the first level (code 201)"

 syntax | description |
 ------- | ---------------- |